RobertNichita/GourceWizard/README.md

 ## Project Description - Darren

-The Gource Wizard application at it's core allows one to visualize their repositories as an animated tree with the directories as branches, and files as leaves, all without downloading any software.
+The Gource Wizard application at it's core allows one to visualize their repositories as an animated tree with the directories as branches, and files as leaves, using the third-party software Gource.
+But through Gource Wizard this is all done in the cloud without the need to download any software.
 Simply log in using your Github Account and fill out the form and Gource Wizard servers will get to work on making your repo look the best it can.
 You can always come back later and look at your rendered videos again in the future, or create a link and share them with your friends.

 There are various ways you can customize our video, such as: